 Hallway/Lavatory Pass System: Students are expected to take full advantage of classroom time and instruction.
 In order to leave a class, study, or the cafeteria, students need permission and must use the approved pass.
-Beginning ths year, JTHS has contracted with an electronic hall pass system called SmartPass.
-Anytime a student leaves his/her classroom, he/she must use this system.
+JTHS continues to contract with an electronic hall pass system called SmartPass.
+Anytime a student leaves a classroom during the period, the student must use this system.
 Students will be taught how to use this system the first week of school.
-All students are required to use the restroom that is closest to the classroom that they are leaving.
-If there is a restroom in the same hallway/wind, the student must use that restroom.
+Under most circumstances, students are required to use the restroom that is closest to the classroom that they are leaving.
+Exceptions to this will be made through administration or the counseling or CST offices.
+If there is a restroom in the same hallway/wing, the student must use that restroom.
 If a student is caught in another restroom or in another area of the school, the student will be considered to be in an 'unauthorized area' and will receive appropriate consequences (see chart on page 35).
-Again, this is an electronic system so students must use their school laaptonps for this system.
+Again, this is an electronic system so students must use their school laptops for this system.
 If a student does not have a computer with him/her, a hall monitor will be called to the classroom in order to escort the student.
+Students may not use cell phones in order to access the SmartPass system.
 In order to maximize the amount of instruction time and due to the amount of graffiti and vandalism in the bathrooms, a set number of passes are available at any one time.
 When a student is given permission by the teacher to use the restroom, the student will create a pass on the SmartPass system.
 The system will then record the pass or the student will get a message indicating that he/she is 'in line'.
 If the student is 'in line' they are to remain in the classroom until the system issues a pass.